Why See Phantom of the Opera?

 In 1986, Andrew Lloyd Webber's masterpiece, a wild and major romantic fantasy based on the 1910 novel by Gaston Leroux, opened in the West End.
 Audiences immediately took to the epic rock opera, and The tortured Phantom, played by Michael Crawford, captivated theatre-goers for the first time in this timeless tale of an ostracised misfit falling for a chorus girl.

-31 years later, Phantom is still running at Her Majesty's Theatre.
+Over three decades later, Phantom is still running at Her Majesty's Theatre.
 An era-defining classic, with a beloved campy electric hair-metal synth vibe, it has evolved into one of the West End's most successful shows.
-Due to a continually high production values supporting breath-taking theatrical effects, it has stayed the distance, enthralling an estimated 130 million visitors.
+Due to a continually high production values supporting breath-taking theatrical effects, it has stayed the distance, enthralling an estimated 140 million visitors.
 Nearly twice the size of the British population!

 The Paris Opera 1881.

 Hidden in tunnels deep below the Paris Opera, there lies a mysterious deformed musical genius who stalks the halls and terrorises the company.
-Grotesquely deformed, his face half covered by his famous mask, his only happiness comes from his tutoring of the beautiful, orphaned chorus girl Christine Daae, with whom he has an enduring obsession.
+Grotesquely deformed, his face half covered by his famous mask, his only happiness comes from his obsessive night time tutoring of the beautiful, orphaned chorus girl Christine Daae.
 Unseen, he teaches the young soprano to sing 'The Music of the Night.'
-Under the tutelage of this invisible 'Angel of Music', Christine blossoms, and steps out of the chorus and onto centre stage.
+Under the tutelage of her invisible 'Angel of Music', Christine blossoms, and steps out of the chorus and into the spotlight.

 Did you know?

 Could the Phantom more than just a myth?
-Gaston Leroux's book is based on popular theories about the eerie Palais Garnier (The Paris Opera), some of which include a fatal, but unexplained accident with a lavish chandelier in 1896, and the story of a grand and well stocked lake said to be deep in its foundations.
+Gaston Leroux's book is based on popular theories about the eerie Palais Garnier (The Paris Opera), some of which include a fatal, but unexplained accident with a lavish chandelier in 1896, and the story of a grand and well stocked lake said to lie deep in its foundations...

 The Phantom of the Opera is recommended for children aged 10 and older.
 Children under 4 years of age will not be admitted to Her Majesty's Theatre.